 In her spare time she travels extensively having visited more than 67 countries.
 She and her husband Richard, COO and General Council for Moore Communications Group, have been married for 38 years and have one son, Jarrod who is attending graduate school at FSU.

-MARCY BENTON, Vice-Chair, is the Director of Retail Associate Relations for Publix Super Markets.
+MARCY BENTON, Vice-Chair, is the Vice President of Human Resources for Publix Super Markets.
 In this position she is charged with strategic planning and execution of all associate diversity initiatives for the corporation.
 Benton currently has over 16 years of experience in the Human Resources field.

 Benton firmly believes in the value of equal access to education and employment opportunities, and works to promote an inclusive environment.
 Her various service initiatives include serving as president of the INROADS Tampa Market Advisory Board, board member of the Explorations V Children’s Museum, member of the Florida Business Leadership Network (FBLN), and as a Junior Achievement volunteer, where she mentors several young ladies in the values that have guided her own career.